Follow

 15. I’m So Glad We Had This Time Together (Pantheon)

 If 2024 ended today, I’m So Glad We Had This Time Together would be our top comic of the year.
 Maurice Vellekoop dedicated eleven years to bringing his vision to life, and we’re so grateful he committed his last decade to this project without hesitation.
 This comic feels like a deeply personal look into Vellekoop’s life, sharing his childhood and adulthood experiences.
 It dives bravely into themes like sexuality, religion, depression, the struggles of being an artist, and the weight of parental expectations.
-If you visit a bookstore, find Vellekoop’s comic, and open it to any page—you’ll be captivated by its beauty instantly.
+If you visit a bookstore, find Vellekoop’s comic and open it to any page—you’ll be captivated by its beauty instantly.

 16. Judge Dredd: A Better World (2000 AD)

 Just as Dan Schkade brought us back to daily comic strips, Rob Williams has reignited our interest in Judge Dredd.
 Williams captures Dredd with a sharp, modern edge that keeps him relevant, showcasing Mega-City One’s toughest enforcer with intense purpose.
 Teaming up with co-writer Arthur Wyatt and the classic Dredd artist Henry Flint, Williams delivers a gritty, thought-provoking crime story that deserves more attention.
-In Judge Dredd: A Better World, the question arises—what if Mega-City One invested Judge resources into social programs instead?
+In Judge Dredd: A Better World, the question arises: What if Mega-City One invested Judge resources into social programs instead?
 Can the city handle the answer?
 And, more importantly, can Dredd?

 17. Karate Prom (First Second Books)

 People are finally noticing Kyle Stark’s talent, and it’s amazing to see!
 We’ve followed him since Sexcastle, so we’ve loved his other works like Marvel Unleashed, I Hate This Place, Peacemaker Tries Hard, and the soon-to-come Barfly: From the World of Minor Threats.
 But when Starks dives in as a complete cartoonist, it’s something truly unique.
-Karate Prom is special because it brings Starks to a new YA audience, blending a fun romance with exciting martial arts moves, like one-punch fights and nunchucks.
+Karate Prom is special because it brings Starks to a new YA audience, blending a fun romance with exciting martial arts moves, like one-punch fights and nunchuks.
 It’s a blast, and as with all of Stark’s comics, the real magic is in its heartfelt story.

 18. Love Everlasting (Image Comics)